Genivia/ugrep-indexer/README.md

 accuracy decreases search performance, but also reduces the index storage overhead.
 Therefore, I call this indexer a *monotonic indexer*.

-If file storage space is at a premium, you can dial down the index storage overhead by specifying a lower indexing accuracy.
+If file storage space is at a premium, then we can dial down the index storage overhead by specifying a lower indexing accuracy.

 Indexing the example from above with level 0 (option `-0`) reduces the indexing